-Looking for an easy Summer DIY project for your kids and a Father’s Day craft in one?
-Check out this watermelon stamp art tutorial.
+Combine a simple Summer DIY project for your kids with a Father’s Day craft using this watermelon stamp art tutorial.

 - White kraft paper